BRUNTLANDS

 Made with 75% brown wheat flour (half way between wholemeal and white) from Mungoswells, and 25% Balcaskie Landrace wholemeal.
 The nubbly moist texture comes from addition of boiled Balcaskie Landrace wheat, and Evo Rye grains, both diverse crop mixtures grown in Fife for Scotland The Bread.

-Country Sourdough or Caraway Country
+Country Sourdough or Caraway

-700g long loaf, £5.10.
-700g long loaf with Caraway, £5.20
+700g long hearth loaf, Country £5.10.
+Caraway, £5.20

 Spelt or Seeded Spelt Sourdough